hynek/structlog/docs/thread-local.rst

 The convenience of having a thread-local context comes at a price though:

 .. warning::
-   - If you can't rule out that your application re-uses threads, you *must* remember to **initialize your thread local context** at the start of each request using :func:`~structlog.BoundLogger.new` (instead of :func:`~structlog.BoundLogger.bind`).
+   - If you can't rule out that your application re-uses threads, you *must* remember to **initialize your thread-local context** at the start of each request using :func:`~structlog.BoundLogger.new` (instead of :func:`~structlog.BoundLogger.bind`).
      Otherwise you may start a new request with the context still filled with data from the request before.
    - **Don't** stop assigning the results of your ``bind()``\ s and ``new()``\ s!